Nishanth-thiyakarajan/Nishanth-thiyakarajan/README.md

 # <div align="center">I'm Nishanth Thiyakarajan</div>

 ### Work
-🔭 I’m currently working as an Assistant System Engineer at TCS(Tata Consultancy Services), Chennai.
+🔭 I am actively looking for opportunities in Data Analyst, ML Engineer, Data Scientist, and Business Analyst roles.
+I have hands-on experience with personal projects and am eager to apply my skills professionally.
+I am available to join immediately and open to working from any location in India (comfortable with WFH/WFO).

 ### Studies
 🌱 I have completed Computer Science and Engineering(CSE) at Kongu Engineering College(KEC).

-🌱 Now, I’m currently learning Data Science
+🌱 Now, I’m currently learning Artificial Intelligence and Data Science

-### Ask me
-❓ Ask me about anything related to Data Science

 ---